 Cross the little plank bridge and you’ll come to the railroad tracks.
 If you head to the right, you can do a nice little out and back to get a good view of the river from the train bridge.
 Head back the way you came along the tracks.
 You’ll see a sandy path on the right.

 This preserve is large, there’s a lot to see, almost too much for one day.
-The terrain includes mudflats, rivers, blue holes, sandy beaches, forest and grassy meadow.
+The terrain includes mudflats, rivers, blue holes, sandy beaches, forest and grassy meadows.
 The Lenape named the Manumuskin River and made this place their home.
 After just one visit, it’s easy to see why.